-So, to beat a dead horse, I must say here again, I am not a professional, and you should double check your tax obligations and the forms you have to file.
+So, I must say here again, I am not a professional, and you should double check your tax obligations and the forms you have to file.

 That out of the way, to file for the Foreign Earned Income Exclusion, you must at the minimum file the following forms: